radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

 - Bad, because there is a substantial flat cost for using cloud.gov, and we have decided that having only one app there is not a worthwhile use of the current budget.

-### Wait until the hosted apps are ready for cloud.gov, then migrate everything
+### Adapt the hosted apps to make ready for cloud.gov, then migrate everything

 - Good, because modernizing the hosted applications in preparation for a possible migration to cloud.gov is in alignment with our overall strategy.